chrismile/CloudRendering/README.md

 It will automatically detect the way in which PyTorch was built and adapt the way in which CMake is invoked.
 This means that the pre-compiled packages from the [PyTorch website](https://pytorch.org/get-started/locally/) can be used.
 Internally, the command `python -c "import torch; print(torch._C._GLIBCXX_USE_CXX11_ABI)"` is used to check with which C++ ABI PyTorch was built.
-For information on how PyTOrch can be built manually with the C++11 ABI, please refer to [pytorch.md](docs/compilation/pytorch.md).
+For information on how PyTorch can be built manually with the C++11 ABI, please refer to [pytorch.md](docs/compilation/pytorch.md).

 NOTE: On Ubuntu 22.04 with Python 3.9 installed via Conda, a problem one user noticed was that GLIBCXX_3.4.30 was